 What is SDLT?

-When purchasing any property in the UK costing over £125,000 you must pay a tax known as Stamp Duty Land Tax.
+When purchasing any property in the UK costing over £250,000 you must pay a tax known as Stamp Duty Land Tax.
 Stamp Duty is paid to HMRC at varying rates depending on the price of the property that you are purchasing.
 However, there are some exemptions, for example, if you are a first-time buyer and you meet the criteria you do not have to pay the tax.
 There are also different boundaries for different house prices.
-A house in the £125,000 bracket is subject to SDLT at 2%.
-There are further thresholds at £250,000, £925,000 and £1.5 million.
-Any properties over this price are subject to tax at 5%, 10% and 12% respectively.
-This being said, SDLT can be a large expense when it comes to buying a property, so how can you avoid paying Stamp Duty Land Tax?
+A house in the £250,000 bracket is subject to SDLT at 0%.

 How to avoid paying stamp duty on a house purchase